centreon/centreon-archived/doc/en/installation/common/install_packages.rst

     by the **root** password.

 .. warning::
     MySQL >= 8 require a strong password.
-Please use uppercase, numeric and special characters; or unstall the validate_password using following command: ::
+Please use uppercase, numeric and special characters; or uninstall the validate_password using following command: ::

         mysql> uninstall plugin validate_password;